Selecting Your Base Model

 Weights & Biases Integration

-Track your training with W&B for detailed monitoring:Training Metrics to Watch
+Track your training with W&B for detailed monitoring by providing your API key.Trackio

 Best for: LoRA/QLoRA models, easy to merge later